This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Here, the girls are working over some composted manure in what is now the third strawberry bed.

 As you harvest areas of your veggie garden, you can run temporary fencing and put your chickens to work.
 They’ll work on your soil plus they’ll enjoy eating snacks of leftover veggies like lettuce, broccoli, cabbage and pumpkins.

 Here, we have put a load of uncomposted horse manure in there.
 The girls then spent their afternoons breaking up the manure and eating any little seeds they found.

 They have powerful feet, and they will break up all that manure till it’s light and fluffy.
-When you put your chickens to work for you, you’ll be surprised what they can do.
+When you put your bored chickens to work for you, you’ll be surprised what they can do.

 Another example of temporary fencing strung up between the pig run (on the left) and the permanent chicken run (on the right).

 Here they are working on a big compost pile.
 I just pounded in T-posts and strung the wire right around the big piles we have down by the barn.

 When you’ve got several chickens working this hard, they are enjoying themselves!
 They are getting hours of entertainment from working away.